KAM via Standard Fixed Point Theorems: Circular Map as Illustrative Model

-Surprisingly, if para-differential calculus is used to attack on (\ref{ConjRot0}), we can drastically simplify the proof of solvability.
-For simplicity we do not present a panorama of para-differential operators in this section, but rather list the propositions that are sufficient for our exposition.
+Surprisingly, if para-differential calculus is used to attack on (\ref{ConjRot0}), we can drastically simplify the proof of existence of solution.
+For simplicity, we do not present a panorama of para-differential calculus in this article; instead, we list the propositions that suffice for our exposition, along with brief descriptions of the heuristics behind them.
+So let us first introduce the \emph{para-product operators}, the central objects of this paper.

+\begin{definition} Fix Littlewood-Paley decomposition as in Definition \ref{LP_Decomp_Def}.
+Given a distribution $a=a(x)$ on $\xT^n$, the para-product operator $T_a=\Op^\PM(a)$ associated to $a$ is defined as, regardless of the meaning of convergence,